StoneyDSP/Cpp/README.md

     {
         Float a = 3.14159F; // see previous example

-        Float B = a; // see previous example
+        Float b = a; // see previous example

         Float c = a + b;
     }